-To know where we were needed the most, we listened to our community partners.
+To know where we were needed the most, we listened to our community collaborators.
 We're investing in areas that need the most help during this time.
-Through meaningful connections with community partners and brand new endeavors with community centers, we were able to put our help where it made the most impact.
+Through meaningful connections with community collaborators and brand new endeavors with community centers, we were able to put our help where it made the most impact.

-We have invested $5.6 million to help North Carolinians access nutritious food and other essentials for wellbeing so we can get through this crisis together.
+We have invested $5.6 million1 to help North Carolinians access nutritious food and other essentials for wellbeing so we can get through this crisis together.

 From the Mountains to the Coast...